quiltdata/quilt/docs/technical-reference.md

     bugs with any state that Quilt stores in ElasticSearch due to inconsistent semantics of `ObjectRemoved:DeleteMarkerCreated`.

-1. A **subdomain that is as yet not mapped in DNS** where users will access Quilt on the web.
-For example `quilt.mycompany.com`.
 1. Available **CloudTrail Trails** in the region where you wish to host your stack ([learn more](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/WhatIsCloudTrail-Limits.html)).
 1. A license key or an active subscription to Quilt Business on AWS Marketplace.